 Start small.
-If your pain levels allow it, start with low-risk, noninvasive treatment options, like physical therapy and cognitive behavioral therapy, before moving to more serious interventions.
+If your pain levels allow it, start with low-risk, noninvasive treatment options like physical therapy and cognitive behavioral therapy before moving to more serious interventions.
 While medications, injections, and surgeries can be vital components of pain management, they come with risks and side effects.
-Especially when it comes to invasive procedures, consider getting a second opinion.
+Especially when it comes to invasive procedures, always get a second opinion.

 Do your homework.
-Use the internet or your local library to research your condition and evidencebased treatments.
-Try to verify that the information is reliable; government agencies, patient-led organizations, and wellknown sites like WebMD and Healthline are typically good resources.
-Educating yourself is especially important if your condition is rare-even with the best intentions, your doctor may not have the time or resources to research the nuances of your disease.
+Use the internet or your local library to research your condition and evidence-based treatments.
+Try to verify that the information is reliable: government agencies, patient-led organizations, and well-known sites like WebMD and Healthline are typically good resources.
+Educating yourself is especially important if your condition is rare-your doctor may not have the time or resources to research the nuances of your disease.